snimu/blog/contents/hnet-thoughts/article.md

 ## Thoughts on the architecture

 In this section, I'll speculate about the architecture of the H-Net.
 These thoughts are purely theoretical, but they will inform what experiments I'll try out once I get to it.
 Feel free to try them out yourself though!
-I'd appreciate a citation, but I certainly won't get around to trying all of these out, so go ahead.
+I'd appreciate a citation, but I certainly won't get around to trying all of them myself.
 All of them are independent from each other, and none of them are guaranteed to work.

 ### Improving how the model dimension is changed